Privacy Policy

 - Right to Rectification (Article 16): You have the right to request correction of inaccurate personal data and completion of incomplete data.

 - Right to Erasure (Article 17): You have the right to request deletion of your personal data.
-Account data will be deleted within 30 days of a verified request.
-Note that encrypted files cannot be individually identified as belonging to a specific user.
+Account data is deleted immediately and irreversibly upon a verified request; because our authentication is zero-knowledge, deletion cannot be undone and your encrypted account data cannot be recovered afterwards.

 - Right to Restriction of Processing (Article 18): You have the right to request restriction of processing in certain circumstances, such as when you contest the accuracy of data.